Linear Functions to the Extended Reals: Proper scoring rules

 Therefore, the key question is: \textbf{for which convex $g$ are their subtangent rules possibly, or necessarily, regular?} We next make some definitions to answer this question.

-1em The following definition will capture extended subgradients that lead to regular scoring rules.
+1em The following definition will characterize extended subgradients that lead to regular scoring rules.
 Recall from Proposition \ref{prop:parsim} that a linear extended function has a unique parameterization in Algorithm \ref{alg:linext}.
-Because we may have $t=0$ and $\Supp{p} = \Y$, the conditions can be vacuously true.
+Note that because we may have $t=0$ and/or $\Supp{p} = \Y$, the conditions in Definition \ref{def:inter-finite} can be vacuously true.

-\begin{definition}[Interior-finite] Say a linear extended function $f: \reals^{\Y} \to \extreals$ is \emph{$p$-interior-finite} for $p \in \Delta_{\Y}$ if its parameterization in Algorithm \ref{alg:linext} has: (1) for all pairs $y,y' \in \Supp{p}$, that $v_j(y) = v_j(y')$ for all $j=1,\dots,t$; and (2) for all $y \not\in \Supp{p}$ and $y' \in \Supp{p}$, that $v_j(y) = v_j(y')$ for some sequence $j=1,\dots,k$, with either $k=t$ or else $v_{k+1}(y) < v_{k+1}(y')$. \end{definition}
+\begin{definition}[Interior-finite] Say a linear extended function $f: \reals^{\Y} \to \extreals$ is \emph{$p$-interior-finite} for $p \in \Delta_{\Y}$ if its parameterization $(t,v_1,\dots,v_t,\hat{f})$ in Algorithm \ref{alg:linext} has: (1) for all pairs $y,y' \in \Supp{p}$, that $v_j(y) = v_j(y')$ for all $j=1,\dots,t$; and (2) for all $y \not\in \Supp{p}$ and $y' \in \Supp{p}$, that $v_j(y) = v_j(y')$ for some sequence $j=1,\dots,k$, with either $k=t$ or else $v_{k+1}(y) < v_{k+1}(y')$. \end{definition}

 If $f$ is $p$-interior-finite, then property (1) gives that $f(q-p)$ is finite for $q$ in the face of the simplex generated by the support of $p$.
-(2) gives that $f(q-p)$ is either finite or $-\infty$ at all $q \in \Delta_{\Y}$ that are not in that face.
-These are the key properties that we will need for regular scoring rules.
+Property (2) gives that $f(q-p)$ is either finite or $-\infty$ at all $q \in \Delta_{\Y}$ that are not in that face.
+These are the two key properties that we will need for regular scoring rules.

 \begin{lemma}[Interior-finite implies quasi-integrable] Let $p \in \Delta_{\Y}$.
 A linear extended function $f: \reals^{\Y} \to \extreals$ is $p$-interior-finite if and only if $f(\delta_y - p) \in \reals \cup \{-\infty\}$ for all $y \in \Y$.
 Furthermore, in this case $f(\delta_y - p) \in \reals$ for any $y \in \Supp{p}$. \end{lemma} \begin{myproof} Let $f$ be a linear extended function and $v_1,\dots,v_t$ its unit vectors in the parameterization of Algorithm \ref{alg:linext}.